-Burning dried wood from the “mystical” palo santo tree and collecting its concentrated oils have been widely used in folk medicines and by shamans (“medicine men”) for centuries because of the tree’s perceived spiritual applications.
-The wood from palo santo trees is also commonly burnt as incense and used to make a natural mosquito repellent (like citronella oil) because it possesses aromatic resins and volatile oils.
+Burning dried wood from the “mystical” palo santo tree, and collecting its concentrated oils, have been widely used in folk medicines and by shamans (“medicine men”) for centuries.
+Reason being: The palo santo tree has long been thought to have special spiritual qualities.

 What Is Palo Santo?

 Palo santo (Bursera graveolens), also known as “holy wood” or “wood of the saints,” describes a group of trees that produce a powerful essential oil known for stimulating the immune system and fighting inflammation.

 Where does palo santo grow?
 Over 40 different types of palo santo trees are grown worldwide, mostly throughout Central and South America.
 The species is native to the tropical dry forests of Ecuador, Mexico and the Yucatán Peninsula in Peru.

 The palo santo tree belongs to the same botanical family (Burseraceae) as frankincense and myrrh trees, which also produce beneficial antioxidant-rich oils that are used around the world.
 The valuable fruit of the B. graveolens tree is a small black seed covered by a red pulp that’s contained in a green capsule.
 The two halves of the capsule fall off when the fruit is ripe, leaving behind the fruit that’s rich in lipids (fats), which are then concentrated and used therapeutically.

 What are the benefits of palo santo?
 It’s primarily used in essential oil form or burned similarly to other types of incense.
 The wood has historically been utilized in spiritual ceremonies, as well as in aromatherapy, and is still burned in Catholic churches today.